DelazJ/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorselection.rst

   Intersection vector layer

 ``Modify current selection by`` [enumeration]
-  How the selection of the algorithm should be managed.
-You have many options:
+  How the features selection output by the spatial relationship check should be managed.
+Available options are:

   * creating new selection
   * adding to current selection